-In the spring of each year the overall progress of each student will be evaluated by the regular graduate faculty in Cultural Anthropology, meeting as a whole and using the Plan of Study written by each student as a basis of discussion.
+In the spring of each year the overall progress of each student will be evaluated by the regular graduate faculty in Cultural Anthropology, meeting as a whole and using the Plan of Study written by each student as a basis for discussion.
 At that time you may be:

 - Continued in the program unconditionally

-- Continued in the program on a conditional basis, if the faculty decides that you need to develop certain background fields or particular academic skills
+- Continued in the program on a conditional basis, if faculty decides that you need to develop certain background fields or particular academic skills

 - Dropped from the program, if the faculty judge your overall performance unacceptable

 Directly following the evaluation meeting, you will be advised by your advisor of the decision of the faculty.
-Any specific recommendations and any conditions to be fulfilled will also be communicated by your advisor or committee chair (with a written copy of recommendations to be submitted to the DGS for your student file).
+Any specific recommendations and any conditions to be fulfilled will also be communicated by your advisor or committee chair (with a written copy of recommendation to be submitted to the DGS for your student file).